 by Matt Slick

-Regeneration is that change in the the person that occurs when God indwells him and makes him a new creature (John 3:3-8; 14:23; 2 Corinthians 5:17).
+Regeneration is that change in the person that occurs when God indwells him and makes him a new creature (John 3:3-8; 14:23; 2 Corinthians 5:17).
 The question is when does it occur, before or after faith.
-Within Christian theology there has been a wide variety of disagreements on this topic, but the two basic camps of thought are Arminian and Calvinist.
+Within Christian theology, there has been a wide variety of disagreements on this topic, but the two basic camps of thought are Arminian and Calvinist.

 Generally speaking, in the Arminian camp regeneration comes after faith.
 In the Calvinist camp, regeneration comes before faith.

 Arminians assert that we must believe in order to become Christians and when we become Christians we are regenerated.
 Calvinists assert that a person is not able to believe of his own free will because of the doctrine of total depravity (that his free will is a slave of sin).
 Therefore, in the Calvinist camp regeneration precedes faith.

 Each side is with its proponents and opponents as well as strengths and weaknesses.
 However, since I lean towards the Calvinist camp, I hold to regeneration preceding faith.
 But not in a temporal sense.
 Let me explain with an illustration.